funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 * Improved performances on `addListener` & `notifyListeners` equivalents.
 * Extra safety through small API changes

-### Using StateNotifier with Provider

-In this tutorial, we will also use the [Flutter State Notifier](https://pub.dev/packages/flutter_state_notifier) package which add extra Flutter bindings to `StateNotifier`.
-This package is what allows us to integrate `StateNotifier` with `Provider` and our other widgets.

 ## Show me the code

 We will begin by creating a `Counter` class that extends `StateNotifier` with a type `int`.